ivanarena/uncaptchable/README.md

 # UnCAPTCHAble

-UnCATPCHAble is a brand new CAPTCHA that makes life really hard for AIs while still being easy to solve for humans.
+UnCAPTCHAble is a brand new CAPTCHA that makes life really hard for AIs while still being easy to solve for humans.

 # Requirements
 - Node.js v18.12.1